mozilla/miracle/docs/metrics.rst

     - ``data.user.delete``: An existing user was deleted.

-This metric is only emitted if the user that we were asked to delete did previously exist.
+This metric is only emitted if the user which we were asked to delete did previously exist.